Dancing in the Street: Van Halen version

 Van Halen released "Dancing in the Street" as the second single from their 1982 studio album Diver Down.
 Their version attracted decent commercial success, reaching the top 40 on the US Billboard Hot 100 chart and becoming a top 15 hit on the Canadian Singles Chart.
+This version is described by the author Chris O'Leary as "pop-metal disco".